wayneleung555/GettingAndCleaningData/README.md

 ## 3. Uses descriptive activity names to name the activities in the data set
-### change from numeric to character , to be able to accept descriptive values
+### Change from numeric to character , to be able to accept descriptive values
-### attach descriptive values
+### Attach descriptive values
 extractedData$Activity <- as.character(extractedData$Activity)
 for (i in 1:6){
         extractedData$Activity[extractedData$Activity == i] <- as.character(activityLabels[i,2])